-Architects and developers of data-oriented applications have struggled with the need to achieve two different objectives.
-They must model the entities, relationships, and logic of the business problems they are solving, and work with the data engines used to store and retrieve data.
+Architects and developers of data-oriented applications must model the entities, relationships, and logic of the business problems they are solving and work with the data engines used to store and retrieve data.

 - Conceptual model.
 The conceptual model defines the entities and relationships in the system that is being modeled.